Market

 C. Other long-term employee benefits

-March 31,2024 is H 56.80 lakhs.) based on actuarial basis which is recognised in the standalone statement of profit and loss.
+2025 is H 101.20 lakhs.) based on actuarial basis which is recognised in the standalone statement of profit and loss.

-36 Share based payment
+38 Share based payment

 Employees Stock Option Scheme - 2021

-The Shareholders at the Annual General Meeting held on September 27, 2021 has passed the special resolution and approved the
+The Shareholders at the Annual General Meeting held on September 27, 2021 has passed the special resolution and approved

-Employee Stock Option Scheme titled 'G R Infraprojects Limited Employees Stock Option Scheme - 2021'(ESOP 2021 Plan).
-The
+the Employee Stock Option Scheme titled 'G R Infraprojects Limited Employees Stock Option Scheme - 2021'(ESOP 2021 Plan).

-the Company, its subsidiaries or associate company or group company, including the eligible Directors of the Company, at the
+of the Company, its subsidiaries or associate company or group company, including the eligible Directors of the Company, at the

 time the grant is made under the Plan.
-Under this Plan, the exercise price for Options shall not be less than the Nominal value and
+Under this Plan, the exercise price for options shall not be less than the nominal value and

 shall not be more than fair market value (FMV) of an equity share of the company at the time of grant of option as determined by